mansoor315/Psychiatric_GWAS_Project/README.md

-# GWAS, eQTL, and RNA-Seq Integration for Variant Prioritization
+# RegAtlas: A Calibrated Multi-Omics Framework for post-GWAS Regulatory Inference Across Psychiatric Disorders

 This project provides a configurable machine learning pipeline to integrate data from GWAS, eQTL, and RNA-seq datasets to model and prioritize genetic variants associated with complex diseases.